ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/Synchronization.rst

     We might be able to avoid deadlock if in step 4 both workers had to release their existing lock and start over trying to acquire a lock on both X and Y. (To avoid going right back to step 1 every time, we might make each Worker wait a small random amount of time before trying for the locks).
 * No Preemption
     No one can be forced to give up their lock.
-    We could say that Worker A can make B give up a lock if it wants.
+    We could say that Worker A can make B give up a lock if they want.
 Or we could say that anyone who has the lock on X can make someone else give up their lock on X.

-None of the possible fixes mentioned to the conditions for deadlock are without their own issues.
+None of the possible fixes mentioned to the conditions for deadlock are without issue.
 We can very easily end up "starving" one worker who is forced to wait all the time for their resources.
 It is also notoriously hard to figure out in advance exactly who needs to lock what resources for how long and how conflicts should be resolved - even experienced programmers can easily make small mistakes that go unnoticed but lead to crashes or data corruption.